-While the emphasis of each workshop will be on developing safe and sound river skills, an equally important part of each school is the friendship and camaraderie that develops amongst the group.
+While the emphasis of each workshop is on developing safe and sound river skills, an equally important part of each school is the friendship and camaraderie that develops within the group.
 While our instructors are experts, they are not dominating.
 Throughout the course students will assume more and more responsibility and the instructors will become advisors and assistants, allowing individual students to gain leadership experience and allowing the workshop to develop its own personality.

 Workshops usually consist of a variety of participants, all brought together by their enjoyment of the outdoors and their desire to learn a new, exciting, (and potentially marketable), skill.
 While most of our students are college-aged, we also have a large number of “grown-ups”.
 We usually have equal numbers of men and women and we try to match our instructors accordingly.

 If you want to become a commercial river guide – Take an Oregon Professional Guide Training course.